Udon Thani Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not eligible for visa-free entry or visa on arrival must obtain a visa before traveling
+Nationalities not eligible for visa-free entry or eVisa/VoA must apply for a visa at a Royal Thai Embassy or Consulate before travel.

 Arrival Process